ufidon/eth/labs/proj/README.md

 - pass: vagrant

-Task 3 (40%): Scan system vulnerabilities
+Task 3 (60%, 20% for each system): Scan system vulnerabilities
 ---
 - With GVM (OpenVAS), scan the vulnerabilities of
   - [metasploitable3-ub1404](https://app.vagrantup.com/rapid7/boxes/metasploitable3-ub1404),
   - [metasploitable3-win2k8](https://app.vagrantup.com/rapid7/boxes/metasploitable3-win2k8)
-  - the Windows server in the NAT network.
+  - the Windows server (with EasyFTP running) in the NAT network.
   - the scan type should be full and deep
 - Generate report for each scan
 - Discuss the top 3 vulnerabilities of each system
   - effects on the system
   - exploitation on these vulnerabilities
   - fix, patch or update of these vulnerabilities
+- For each system: scan (6%), report (2%), discuss (12%, 4% for each discussion)

 # Reference
 - [GVM on Kali](https://www.kali.org/tools/gvm/)